-Quality measurement plays a central role in facilitating improvement in the quality of care received by CKD patients, especially those on hemodialysis (HD).
-NQF-endorsed kidney care measures are used in several quality and performance improvement programs administered by the Centers for Medicare and Medicaid Services (CMS), such as Dialysis Facility Compare and the ESRD Quality Incentive Program (ESRD QIP).
+The Committee emphasized that quality measurement plays a central role in facilitating improvement in the quality of care received by CKD patients, especially those on hemodialysis.
+NQF-endorsed kidney care measures are used in several quality and performance improvement programs administered by the Centers for Medicare & Medicaid Services (CMS), such as Dialysis Facility Compare and the End-Stage Renal Disease Quality Incentive Program (ESRD QIP).